slinjhu/notes/docs/software/data-structures.md

 --8<-- "docs/software/src/array/binary_search2.py"
 ```

-Notes:
+???
+Notes
     - Add virtual boundaries to handle corner cases of empty array or single state.
     - In the end, `left` and `right` mark ending and starting of two states.

 ### Binary Search with 3 states
 ![](img/data-structure/binary-search3.png)